Over the next four weeks, we will be posting a series related to the topic of “Homesteading in the Winter.”

 Cold frames are very simple to build and use.
 DIYs abound on the internet.

-A greenhouse – http://amzn.to/1dQXB3w is one of the best options for protecting your plants if you have the money and space.
-I dream of having one one day, but I am reluctant to do it on our current lot, as space is at a premium.
+A greenhouse is one of the best options for protecting your plants if you have the money and space.
+I dream of having one, one day in the future, but I am reluctant to do it on our current lot, as space is at a premium.

 I think that about summarizes our winter plant protection on our homestead.
 What am I forgetting?
 What do you guys do where you live?